th-rtyf-re/chess-dip/RULES.md

 The path of a move or support order is successful if there are no intermediate squares or if the convoy order of each intermediate square is successful.
 The path fails otherwise.
 The path of a convoy order is successful if all convoy orders for the same convoyed order that come before it are successful.
 The path fails otherwise.

+## Head-to-head battle

+A **head-to-head battle** is a pair of move orders from different powers where the starting square of one order is the landing square of the other, and vice-versa.
+Note that head-to-head battles cannot involve intermediate squares: due to the way pieces move, any such intermediate square would receive multiple convoy orders, making at least one of the two moves fail immediately.

 ## Strength computation

 **Strength** is a number associated to a square or order: